microsoft/graphics-driver-samples/README.md

 # Roles

+##Project Coordinator

-Project Coordinator - There is only one active project coordinator who oversees all other aspects of the project.
+There is only one active project coordinator who oversees all other aspects of the project.
 This role is currently filled by the graphics driver development lead at Microsoft.

+##Team Lead

-Team Lead -  The project has several teams contributing to the project.
+The project has several teams contributing to the project.
 In order to coordinate the activities of these different teams, each team has assigned a team lead who is responsible for managing and overseeing the development activities within the team.

 Currently, the teams are:
-    Microsoft Graphics Driver (MGD) Team
+- Microsoft Graphics Driver (MGD) Team
-	Microsoft Internet of Things (IOT) Team
+- Microsoft Internet of Things (IOT) Team
-    Raspberry Pi Foundation (RPF) Team
+- Raspberry Pi Foundation (RPF) Team

+##Team Developer

-Team Developer - Individual team developers contribute source to the project following the submission process outlined below without further review.
+Individual team developers contribute source to the project following the submission process outlined below without further review.

+##Solo Developer

-Solo Developer - Individuals not part of a team contribute source to the project following the submission process outlined below but those submissions will be reviewed by the Project Coordinator before inclusion in the project.
+Individuals not part of a team contribute source to the project following the submission process outlined below but those submissions will be reviewed by the Project Coordinator before inclusion in the project.
 It is highly recommended that solo developers work with the project coordinator